MicrosoftDocs/visualstudio-docs/docs/code-quality/ca1024-use-properties-where-appropriate.md

 ## Cause

-A public or protected method has a name that starts with `Get`, takes no parameters, and returns a value that is not an array.
+A method has a name that starts with `Get`, takes no parameters, and returns a value that is not an array.

+By default, this rule only looks at public and protected methods, but this is [configurable](#configurability).

 ## Rule description